BITSAPIBP2024/TeamB05/AssignmentEvaluation.md

 - **Monitoring and Logging**: Improve monitoring and logging to quickly identify and resolve issues in a production environment.

 ---
+# 6. TeamB06

+## Overview

+The Pet Health & Care Management System is a microservices-based platform designed to manage various aspects of pet health care.
+It ensures efficient handling of user and pet profiles, health records, medication schedules, and activity tracking.
+The system is modular, scalable, and supports CRUD operations for a seamless user experience.

+## Technology Stack
+- **Languages**: Java, JavaScript, Python
+- **Frameworks**: Spring Boot (Java), Express.js (JavaScript)
+- **Build Tools**: Maven (Java), npm (JavaScript), pip (Python)
+- **API Documentation**: Swagger
+- **Version Control**: Git
+- **Hosting**: AWS, Cloud Foundry, Railway

+## Features

+- **User and Pet Profile Management**: User registration, authentication, profile updates, admin onboarding, pet profile management, and health records CRUD operations.
+- **Appointment and Medication Management**: Schedule and manage appointments, medication tracking, and reminders.
+- **Health and Activity Tracking**: Log and track nutrition and activity, generate health insights.

+## Use Cases

+- **Pet Owners**: Manage pet profiles, health records, and medication schedules.
+- **Veterinarians**: Schedule and manage appointments, track pet health and activity.
+- **Admin Users**: Onboard new users, manage user and pet profiles.

+## Areas of Improvement

+1. **Scalability**: Enhance the system to handle a larger number of users and pets.
+2. **Performance**: Optimize the performance of microservices for faster response times.
+3. **Security**: Implement advanced security measures to protect user data.
+4. **User Interface**: Improve the user interface for better user experience.
+5. **Integration**: Integrate with third-party services for additional features like telemedicine and e-commerce for pet products.

+---

+# 7. TeamB07

+## Overview

+The project is a medical appointment management platform integrating AI for symptom checking and department recommendations.
+It serves three main stakeholders: Admin, Doctor, and Patient, each with specific roles and capabilities.

+## Technology Stack
+- **Languages**: Java
+- **Frameworks**: Spring Boot
+- **Build Tool**: Maven
+- **Authentication**: JWT
+- **Database**: Not specified (assumed to be relational, e.g., MySQL or PostgreSQL)
+- **Notification Service**: Email notifications

+## Features

+- **Appointment Management**:
+    - Booking, canceling, and rescheduling appointments.
+    - Doctors can mark appointments as complete.
+- **AI Integration**: Symptom-to-department mapping using AI.
+- **Authentication and Authorization**:
+    - Secure login for Admin, Doctor, and Patient roles.
+    - Role-based access control.
+- **Notification Service**:
+    - Email notifications for appointment confirmations, cancellations, and changes.

+## Use Cases

+- **Admin**:
+    - Add, edit, and delete doctors.
+    - View lists of doctors and patients.
+    - View all appointments.
+- **Doctor**:
+    - View and manage appointments.
+    - Update profile details.
+- **Patient**:
+    - Register and manage account.
+    - Use AI symptom checker.
+    - Browse doctors and specializations.
+    - Book and cancel appointments.

+## Areas of Improvement

+1. **Database Integration**: Specify and optimize the database schema.
+2. **Scalability**: Implement load balancing and caching mechanisms.
+3. **User Interface**: Develop a user-friendly front-end interface.
+4. **Logging and Monitoring**: Integrate logging and monitoring tools for better maintenance.
+5. **Testing**: Increase unit and integration test coverage.
+6. **Security**: Enhance security measures, such as two-factor authentication.

+---

 ## 8. Team B08